 As part of the credit analysis process, the rating agencies look at several quantitative indicators.
 The table below provides a summary of San José's key debt indicators in comparison with corresponding medians for California cities with Aa-category general obligation bond ratings from Moody's Investors Service.
-The California city medians are derived from Fiscal Year 2005-06 data reported by Moody's Investors Service in January 2008.
-The City of San José ratios are as of June 30, 2008, and are calculated using the Moody's methodology.
+The California city medians are derived from Fiscal Year 2006-07 data reported by Moody's Investors Service in December 2008.
+The City of San José ratios are as of June 30, 2009, and are calculated using Moody's methodology.

+Comparison of Rating Agency Medians to City of San José Debt Ratios

 Rating Agency Median 1 City of San José

 Net Direct Debt

-Per Capita (\$) \$392 \$1,170
+Per Capita (\$) \$391 \$1,167

-As a % of Assessed Value 0.2% 1.1%
+As a % of Assessed Value 0.25% 1.1%